How to Control Hormonal Imbalance in Women

 To prevent the side effects the calcium and vitamin D should be taken under medical supervision.
 Besides, the afflicted should control the blood pressure, reduce the cholesterol level, take low-fat diet and go for regular physical exercise.

 Sometimes the hot flashes and night sweats, begin at the age of 40, due to hormone imbalance.
 It reduces the body tone, and despite all efforts, there is no weight loss, which makes the women frustrated and depressed.
 The sleep loss causes tiredness, and there is a loss of memory too.

-Other nutritional, medical and environmental aspects increase the frequency, strength and effect of hot flashes.
+Other nutritional, medical and environmental aspects increase the frequency, strength, and effect of hot flashes.

-The Night sweats or sleep hyperhidrosis are occur in sleep and cause more sweating than hot flash.
+The Night sweats or sleep hyperhidrosis occur in sleep and cause more sweating than hot the flash.
 On waking up, a feeling of too hot or too cold occurs.
 It also impairs the nervous system of the body to regulate internal temperatures and is caused by chronic illness, hormone imbalance, andropause, menopause and certain medications.
 It also affects the hypothalamus and is a symptoms of menopause or hormone imbalance.

 To root out these problem, the natural hormone therapy is used to balance the hormone levels.
-Due to this therapy the night sweats and hot flashes are gone within few weeks.
+Due to this therapy, the night sweats and hot flashes are gone within few weeks.